SaigMike/LaunchDarkly/README.md

 ![Scenario 1](images/scenario1.png)

   **Scenario 2: Target (scenario2.html)**
    * Enter user-specific attributes (email, region, subscription) along with a filename to request targeted content.
-Downloading a file will be available under the following conditions:
+Downloading a file will be available when the feature flag is enabled and under the following conditions:
-     * Feature flag is enabled
-     * User email matches the email in the targeted flag
+     * User email matches the email in the targeted flag, or
      * User region and subscription matches the region and subscription in the targeted flag
    * Dynamically initiate file download based on targeted feature flag rules.
    * Receive clear status messages confirming successful initiation or detailing errors.